CAMP TOO SWEET 2016

 - Educational sessions on diabetes care

-Registration will be open on Monday, March 2nd, and is available on a first come, first-served basis.
+Registration will be open on Tuesday, March 1st, and is available on a first come, first-served basis.
 Space is limited.
-Download and print our Camper Registration 2015 form.
-Registration will close on Wednesday, May 20th.
+To register, open and complete the form below.
+Registration will close on Wednesday, May 18th.

 For more information about Camp Too Sweet, please call Carilion Clinic Diabetes Management at 540-224-4360 or 800-767-4745.